Busay History, Family Crest & Coats of Arms

 Early History of the Busay family

-Another 190 words (14 lines of text) are included under the topic Early Busay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Busay research.
+Another 60 words (4 lines of text) are included under the topic Early Busay History in all our PDF Extended History products and printed products wherever possible.

 Busay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Busay are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Busay include Bussey, Busse, Bushe, Boosie, Boosey, Bowsey, Busey and many more.